DMARC is a form of email authentication that exists to prevent spammers from sending emails using your domain.

 There are three levels of strictness for DMARC records you can choose from:

-- p=reject: This means if the message didn't pass DMARC then it will be rejected (bounced)
+p=reject: This means if the message doesn't pass DMARC it will be rejected (bounced)

 How do I know if a DMARC record is right for me?